haoozhang/haoozhang.github.io/_posts/Design Pattern/2022-12-14-Facade Pattern.md

     - Design Pattern
 ---

-### Definition

-The **Facade Pattern** provides a unified interface to a set of interfaces in a subsystem.
-Facade defines a higher-level interface that makes the subsystem easier to use.

 ### Motivation

 Let's say that you have built your own home theater with a DVD player, a projection system and an automated screen.
 Now it's time to enjoy a movie...